ribeiro-rodrigo/cronos/README.md

 ```
 ### Non singleton dependencies

-By default, all injected dependencies are singleton, but you can change this behavior through Apollo options.
+By default, all injected dependencies are singleton, but you can change this behavior through Cronos options.

 ```go
 type Person struct {